 Torn World is a science fantasy, combining science fiction and high fantasy.
 It is set in an Earth-like, long-post-apocalyptic world with slightly tweaked temporal behavior - although we observe general rules of physics (there is no 'magic!'), time itself fluctuates and can be manipulated, with fascinating and far-reaching affects.

-Our source civilization, the Ancients, was well advanced of ours, and is established as a powerful, globe-encompassing society that could manipulate time and genetics with ease.
+The source civilization, the Ancients, was well advanced of ours, and is established as a powerful, globe-encompassing society that could manipulate time and genetics with ease.
 In-story, very little is known about them or the destruction they caused by pulling the energy of their world out of balance.

 The Upheaval is the violent result of the Ancients manipulating time to withdraw more energy from it than they put in, essentially trying to get 'something for nothing'.
 In our current story time, this event is regarded as near-mythological; the destruction was so encompassing that it reduced almost all survivors to primitive and desperate times.
 Further, it 'tore' the world, sundering the surface of the globe into discrete pockets of differently-flowing time.
 For centuries, these pockets were isolated and self-sustained, and very different climates and people developed in each of them.
 Over time, these 'time shards' have gradually rejoined.
 You can read more about the Upheaval and Sundered Times in this article - particularly if you are registered as a creative contributor!

 Click to view a version of this map with clickable links!